 The pharmacokinetics of tramadol and O-desmethyltramadol after single-dose and multiple-dose oral administration to subjects aged 1 year to 16 years were found to be generally similar to those in adults when adjusting for dose by body weight, but with a higher between-subject variability in children aged 8 years and below.

 In children below 1 year of age, the pharmacokinetics of tramadol and O-desmethyltramadol have been investigated, but have not been fully characterized.
 Information from studies including this age group indicates that the formation rate of O-desmethyltramadol via CYP2D6 increases continuously in neonates, and adult levels of CYP2D6 activity are assumed to be reached at about 1 year of age.
 In addition, immature glucuronidation systems and immature renal function may result in slow elimination and accumulation of O-desmethyltramadol in children under 1 year of age.

 Some in-vitro test systems have indicated mutagenic effects.
-In vivo tests have given no indications of mutagenic effects.
-According to current knowledge Tramadol can be classified as a non-mutagenic substance.
+In vivo tests have been given no indications of mutagenic effects.
+According to current knowledge tramadol can be classified as a non-mutagenic substance.

 Sugar spheres (maize starch and sucrose)

 Polyacylate dispersion 30% (ethyl acrylate, methyl methacrylate, nonoxynol)

 Dimeticone emulsion (dimethicone, (t-octyphenoxy)polyethoxyethanol, Macrogol 600, polyethylene-sorbitan-monolaurate, sodium benzoate, propyl-4-hydroxybenzoate (E216), methyl-4-hydroxybenzoate (E218), propylene glycol, sorbic acid)

 Do not store above 25°C.